 In most states, adults ages 18 and over may sit for the GED exam without any restrictions or special conditions as long as they meet the qualification criteria.
 Most states allow 16 and 17-year-olds to sit for the GED exam as well if they meet additional requirements.
-Check here for -> GED age requirements in your state.
+Check also our post about GED age requirements in your state.

 The GED exam is a high school equivalency test that assesses skills and knowledge at a level comparable to that of graduating high school seniors.
 Check also -> how to use the GED calculator effectively to pass GED Math easily.

 The GED exam is available in English and Spanish and at some test centers in French as well.
 The default language, however, is English, so when scheduling your tests, make sure to select Spanish for each module if you want to take the tests in Spanish.

 At a GED test center, test-takers must provide current photo identification that includes their names, addresses, dates of birth, and signatures.
 Acceptable photo IDs include a Driver’s License, Passport, Government-issued Photo ID, Military ID, or another form of national or foreign government-issued ID.
 To learn all about what’s on the GED test, check out this page.

-A GED diploma or certificate (depending on your state) is awarded to candidates that have attained at least a 145 score on each of the modules for a total GED score of 580 or higher.
+A GED diploma or certificate (depending on your state) is awarded to candidates who have attained at least a 145 score on each of the modules for a total GED score of 580 or higher.
 There are four performance levels on a 100-200 scale:

 - Level 1, 100 – 144 = below-passing scores